NewsWhip/slate/source/index.html.md

 The real-time GET API endpoints are designed to mirror Spike's functionality.
 You can get all trending content in any Niche or Region, ordered by any social metric.

-There are 4 different endpoints:
+There are 5 different endpoints:

 * `GET /v1/region/{region}/{category}/{time_period}`
 * `GET /v1/publisher/{publisher}/{time_period}`
 * `GET /v1/local/{city}/All/{time_period}`
 * `GET /v1/search?q={search_term}`
+* `GET /v1/trendingEntities?timeRange{time in hours}&q={search_term}`

-All 4 GET endpoints accept the following Query Parameters:
+All region, publisher, local and search endpoints support the following Query Parameters:

 ### Query Parameters